College of William & Mary

-The College of William & Mary (Note: The full formal name of the college is "The College of William and Mary in Virginia".)
+The College of William & Mary (Note: The full formal name of the college is "The College of William and Mary in Virginia".
+Because it is a university, "William & Mary" is the preferred name in the university's branding.)
 (W&M) is a public research university in Williamsburg, Virginia, United States.
-Founded in 1693 under a royal charter issued by King William III and Queen Mary II, it is the second-oldest institution of higher learning in the United States, and the ninth-oldest in the English-speaking world.
+Founded in 1693 under a royal charter issued by King William III and Queen Mary II, it is the second-oldest institution of higher learning in the United States, among the original nine colonial colleges, and the ninth-oldest institution in the English-speaking world.
 William & Mary is classified among "R1: Doctoral Universities – Very high research activity".

-The university is among the original nine colonial colleges.
-In 1779, then led by James Madison, Thomas Jefferson and other reformers, it underwent a significant transformation: abolishing the Divinity School, modernizing the curriculum, and founding the first American law school.
+In 1779, then led by James Madison, Thomas Jefferson and other reformers, it underwent a significant transformation that saw the abolition of the Divinity School, the establishment of the first university-affiliated American law school, and a modernization of the curriculum.
 It was one of the first American institutions to offer graduate instruction.
 William & Mary was also the first to adopt an honor code (1736).
 In 1750, its students founded the first collegiate secret and honor society, the F.H.C.
 Society, popularly known as the Flat Hat Club, followed by the Phi Beta Kappa in 1776, the first Greek letter fraternity.

 The university comprises six schools, and the main campus spans 1,200 acres and includes restored colonial structures, research centers, and modern academic facilities.
 Its historic Wren Building, attributed to Sir Christopher Wren, is the oldest academic building still standing in the United States.
 William & Mary is the only U.S. university with an official Coat of Arms granted by the College of Arms in London.

-Alumni include three U.S. Presidents (Thomas Jefferson, James Monroe, John Tyler), numerous Founding Fathers, U.S. Supreme Court Chief Justice John Marshall, Speaker of the House Henry Clay, and early national leaders such as Edmund Randolph and Peyton Randolph.
+Alumni include three U.S. presidents (Thomas Jefferson, James Monroe, John Tyler), numerous Founding Fathers, U.S. Supreme Court Chief justice John Marshall, Speaker of the House Henry Clay, and early national leaders such as Edmund Randolph and Peyton Randolph.
 George Washington received his surveyor's license from the college in 1749 and later served as its first American chancellor.